 Don't hesitate to give us a call about your case.
 We can discuss your options after an accident.

-Rates charged by Louisiana's largest auto insurers have been on a double-digit run, mirroring a national trend the industry says is fueled by more accidents and a spike in claims costs.
+Car insurance rates charged by Louisiana's largest auto insurers have been on a double-digit run, mirroring a national trend the industry says is fueled by more accidents and a spike in claims costs.

 "We're seeing it play out all across the nation.
 It is universally attributed to a combination of distracted driving, cellphone use while driving, and more miles, cheap gas," Insurance Commissioner Jim Donelon said.

-Auto rates were virtually flat over a five-year period, increasing about 1 percent annually, Donelon said — until about five years ago.
+Car insurance rates were virtually flat over a five-year period, increasing about 1 percent annually, Donelon said — until about five years ago.
 Louisiana's auto insurance rates since then have been rising at a faster clip, with the largest jump, an 8 percent average, taking place in 2016.

 It's too early to say how much rates will rise in 2017, Donelon said, but the trend could level off soon.

-More recently, State Farm, Louisiana's largest insurer with more than 1.1 million policyholders, raised rates an average of 13.5 percent on Jan.
+More recently, State Farm, Louisiana's largest insurer with more than 1.1 million policyholders, raised car insurance rates an average of 13.5 percent on Jan.
 30. A year earlier, the company raised rates an average of 8 percent.

 Progressive Security increased rates 4.1 percent in early 2016 and 9.4 percent late in the year.
 Allstate increased rates an average of 9.5 percent in 2016.
-Geico Casualty plans to increase rates by 16 percent this year.
+Geico Casualty plans to increase car insurance rates by 16 percent this year.
 Louisiana Farm Bureau is raising rates by 14.2 percent, but the company's filing with the state Insurance Department says a 19.4 percent increase is justified.

 Those companies write the bulk of the state's auto insurance, and their recent filings did not include the impact of the August flood that destroyed tens of thousands of cars.
 Future rate filings may.